joesb/helios360/content/handbook/strategy/practical-steps.md

   You know what you need to be thinking about.
 But what actions should you take?

-  Here's some practical things you can do, stuff that will help you understand the task ahead and how you can take it on.
+  Here's some pragmatic and functional things you can put into play, stuff that will help you understand the task ahead and how you can take it on.
 eleventyNavigation:
   key: Practical steps
   parent: The first 30 days